 Investment markets and key developments

 The swerve in market attention from recession risks and volatility just a few weeks ago back to hopes for a soft landing shows how fast and fickle financial markets can be!
-The focus was on central bank communication this week, in anticipation of comments from Fed Chair Powell at the Jackson Hole Economic Symposium at the end of the week.
-Economic data was mostly okay which helped to lift equities, with most major equity indices up (Australia +0.6% and US +0.3%).
+The focus was on central bank communication this week, in anticipation of comments from Fed Chair Powell at the Jackson Hole Economic Symposium which ended up conforming the imminent start to the US rate cutting cycle.
+Economic data was mostly okay which helped to lift equities, with most major equity indices up (Australia +0.7% and US +1.5%).
 The market is still pricing in multiple Fed rate cuts before the end of the year and a rate cut from the RBA (despite the central bank’s rhetoric otherwise).
-US 10 year-bond yields are below 3.9%, well below their 2024 highs (of 4.7%).
-And the US dollar has weakened over the past two months alongside lower bond yields and expectations or rate cuts, with the $A now at 0.67.
+US 10 year-bond yields are at 3.8%, well below their 2024 highs (of 4.7%).
+And the US dollar has weakened over the past two months alongside lower bond yields and expectations or rate cuts, with the $A now just under 0.68 US dollars.

 What about the risks related to the Yen carry trade?
 The risks around this seem to have disappeared (for now at least) after the Bank of Japan said it would not raise rates further amidst the volatility.
 The large market moves around this event are a reminder that periods of changes to interest rates are a source of risk to markets, particularly if there are crowded trades.